runrig-coop/the-runrig-plan/posts/hedgerows.md

 choose should be decentralized as much as possible, but also more fairly distributed.
-Put another way, both movements are committed to stewarding common resources, and they don't necessarily put any restrictions on what those resources might be: common land and the knowledge commons are together just _the commons_, one and the same.
+Put another way, both movements are committed to stewarding common resources, and they don't necessarily put any restrictions on what those resources might be: common land and a knowledge commons are together just _the commons_, one and the same.

 Unlike more right-leaning libertarian ideologies, which prevail among